 A city with heart - in the heart of the city

-Our RAMADA Hotel Berlin Mitte is located in the heart of the capital, and in close proximity to popular sights such as the Brandenburg Gate, the Reichstag and Museum Island.
-The most popular city hot spots are also within easy reach.
+Our H+ Hotel Berlin Mitte (former Ramada Hotel Berlin Mitte) is located in the heart of the capital, and in close proximity to popular sights such as the Brandenburg Gate, the Reichstag and Museum Island.
+The most popular city hot spots are also within easy reach.» Hotel tour

 Enjoy a relaxed stay

-Overall review by hotel guests of the RAMADA Hotel Berlin-Mitte
+Overall review by hotel guests of the H+ Hotel Berlin Mitte

 Berlin Zoo usually refers to the Zoological Gardens in the west of the city, which are organisationally linked to the zoo in Friedrichsfelde.
 It is centrally located, next to the regional train station of the same name.